alechume/CGI_KEEPV1/Documentation/KEEPAppInstallation.md

 4. The last step is to connect the **Jira custom plugin** to our Django backend.
 Refer to the [Connecting KEEPApp to Jira](#ConnectKEEPAppJira) section for details.

 ### <a id="ConnectKEEPAppJira">Connecting KEEPApp to Jira</a>
 **KEEP App** works by making predictions on the quality of **Jira issues**.
-A custom plugin has been developed that will automatically detect when a **Jira issue** is created and send the required data to the **KEEP App** Django backend.
+A custom plugin has been developed that will automatically detect when a **Jira issue** is created or updated and send the required data to the **KEEP App** Django backend.
 The Django backend returns a response with the predicted quality and the Jira plugin displays that information on the **Jira issue**.

 #### <a id="JiraPrerequisites">Prerequisites</a>
 1. A Jira instance to connect to